Bromine and Your Thyroid

 Highlight: flame retardants

 Polybrominated diphenyl ethers, or PBDEs, the organobromine compounds used as flame retardants, have been banned in Europe, but not in North America.
-They’re found in mattresses, pillows, upholstered furniture, carpet padding, and electronics.
+They’re found in mattresses, pillows, upholstered furniture, carpet padding, building materials, and electronics, which we’re exposed to through not only direct contact, but also dust.

 I don’t like alarmist tactics, but the health implications of flame retardant chemicals are nothing short of staggering.
-Many studies have linked PBDEs to:
+Many studies have linked them to:

-- Cancer of the kidneys, liver, testes, and breasts
+- Cancer, especially of the kidneys, liver, testes, and breasts

 - Neurodevelopmental delays in children